Universally unique identifier

-A universally unique identifier (UUID) is a 128-bit label used for information in computer systems.
-The term globally unique identifier (GUID) is also used.
+A universally unique identifier (UUID) is a 128-bit number designed to be a unique identifier for objects in computer systems.
+UUIDs are designed to be large enough that any randomly-generated UUID will, in practice, be unique from all other UUIDs.
+The term globally unique identifier (GUID) is also used, mostly in Microsoft-designed systems.
+The standard way to represent UUIDs is as 32 hexadecimal digits, which are split with hyphens into five groups.

-When generated according to the standard methods, UUIDs are, for practical purposes, unique.
-Their uniqueness does not depend on a central registration authority or coordination between the parties generating them, unlike most other numbering schemes.
-While the probability that a UUID will be duplicated is not zero, it is generally considered close enough to zero to be negligible.

-Thus, anyone can create a UUID and use it to identify something with near certainty that the identifier does not duplicate one that has already been, or will be, created to identify something else.
-Information labeled with UUIDs by independent parties can therefore be later combined into a single database or transmitted on the same channel, with a negligible probability of duplication.

-Adoption of UUIDs is widespread, with many computing platforms providing support for generating them and for parsing their textual representation.
+Universally unique identifiers are typically generated with a random number generator, with some systems also incorporating the time of generation or other information into the identifier.
+There are multiple standards for generating UUIDs for different applications with different requirements.
+While the probability that a UUID value will be duplicated is not zero, it is generally considered negligible.
+Because there are on the order of ×10^38 possible UUID values, different computer systems can assume that any UUID they generate will be unique across all computer systems in the world: there is no need for systems to coordinate to avoid reusing the same identifier.

+UUIDs are in widespread use in modern computer systems and on the internet to label data objects, for example files or database entries.
+Despite being large enough to be universally unique, UUIDs still have a low overhead and are quick to generate and compare.

 History

-In the 1980s Apollo Computer originally used UUIDs in the Network Computing System (NCS) and later in the Open Software Foundation's (OSF) Distributed Computing Environment (DCE).
-The initial design of DCE UUIDs was based on the NCS UUIDs, whose design was in turn inspired by the (64-bit) unique identifiers defined and used pervasively in Domain/OS, an operating system designed by Apollo Computer.
-Later, the Microsoft Windows platforms adopted the DCE design as "globally unique identifiers" (GUIDs).
+In the 1980s, Apollo Computer originally used UUIDs in the Network Computing System (NCS).
+Later, the Open Software Foundation (OSF) used UUIDs for their Distributed Computing Environment (DCE).
+The design of the DCE UUIDs was partly based on the NCS UUIDs, whose design was in turn inspired by the (64-bit) unique identifiers defined and used pervasively in Domain/OS, an operating system designed by Apollo Computer.
+Later in the early 1990s, the Microsoft Windows platforms adopted the DCE design as "Globally Unique IDentifiers" (GUIDs).

 RFC 4122 registered a URN namespace for UUIDs and recapitulated the earlier specifications, with the same technical content.
 When in July 2005 RFC 4122 was published as a proposed IETF standard, the ITU had also standardized UUIDs, based on the previous standards and early versions of RFC 4122.
+On May 7, 2024, RFC 9562 was published, introducing 3 new "versions" and clarifying some ambiguities.

 Standards

-UUIDs are standardized by the Open Software Foundation (OSF) as part of the Distributed Computing Environment (DCE).

-UUIDs are documented as part of ISO/IEC 11578:1996 "Information technology – Open Systems Interconnection – Remote Procedure Call (RPC)" and more recently in ITU-T Rec.
-X.667 | ISO/IEC 9834-8:2005.

-The Internet Engineering Task Force (IETF) published the Standards-Track RFC 4122, technically equivalent to ITU-T Rec.
-X.667 | ISO/IEC 9834-8.
+The UUID technology is standardized by various bodies.
+The definition is standardized by the Open Software Foundation (OSF) as part of the Distributed Computing Environment (DCE).
+The definition is documented as part of ISO/IEC 11578:1996 "Information technology – Open Systems Interconnection – Remote Procedure Call (RPC)" and more recently in ITU-T Rec.
+X.667 | ISO/IEC 9834-8:2014.
+The Internet Engineering Task Force (IETF) published the Standards-Track RFC 9562 from the "Revise Universally Unique Identifier Definitions Working Group" as revision for RFC 4122.
+RFC 4122 is technically equivalent to ITU-T Rec.
+X.667 | ISO/IEC 9834-8, but is now obsolete.

 Format

-In its canonical textual representation, the 16 octets of a UUID are represented as 32 hexadecimal (base-16) digits, displayed in five groups separated by hyphens, in the form 8-4-4-4-12 for a total of 36 characters (32 hexadecimal characters and 4 hyphens).
-For example: